 Developing the Community Action and Outreach Plan is the first climate resilience project undertaken by the Town since joining the CRP.
 The ACC formed an ad-hoc committee, the Arrowsic Climate Resilience Committee (ACRC), charged with coordinating the planning process.
-Arrowsic received funding through a CRP Community Action Grant in order to fund the development of the Climate Action and Outreach Plan.
-At the beginning of the planning process, the ACRC developed the following vision and mission to guide their decisions.
+Arrowsic received a CRP Community Action Grant to fund the development of the Climate Action Plan and Climate Resilience Handbook.
+The ACRC developed the following vision and mission to guide their decisions.